-About the PGY1 Pharmacy Residency Programs
+About the PGY1 Pharmacy Residency Program

 The PGY1 program has four resident positions.
 All residents complete the same required rotations.
 Although residents are based at either the Sacramento or Martinez campus, residents should expect to complete rotations throughout the health system.
-Applicants must apply using the NMS code listed below for their location of interest
+Applicants must apply using the NMS code listed below for their location of interest.

 VANCHCS has four PGY1 positions available:

 Martinez (2 Positions)